Home Book Buy Author Interact Contact

 These chapters ask a simple question: if music were just entertainment, why does it do this?
 Why does it retrieve memories with a precision that language cannot match?
 Why does a specific chord change produce a physical sensation in the chest?

 Recognition doesn't argue yet.
 It observes.
 It builds the case from lived experience, the raw data before the interpretation.
-By the end of these seven chapters, the reader has felt the argument before it's been stated.
+By the end of these eight chapters, the reader has felt the argument before it's been stated.

 II

-Chapters 8–12
+Chapters 9–15

 Reverence